mesako/SABERWest2023/docs/450-scientific-figures.md

 ### Saving figures locally

 As you produce analysis in your research, you may want to create high-quality images of your figures to then use in presentations or publications.
-There are two easy ways to save images as an individual file on your computer,
+There are two easy ways to save images as an individual file on your computer (worksheet tasks 3.5.3A and 3.5.3B),

-The first method uses `ggsave` to save the most recent ggplot figure you generated.
+The first method uses `ggsave` to save the most recent ggplot figure you generated (worksheet task 3.5.3C).

 ```r